mosip/documentation/docs/build-&-deployment.md

 **Publishing build via Github actions (Automation) to PlayStore**

-A Google play console developer account must be configured to inji app to publish builds via PlayStore.
+A Google play console developer account must be configured to Inji to publish builds via PlayStore.

 > Testers must be added to internal testers group in Play console.